Correlation Between Matson Money and Blue Chip

 Pair Corralation between Matson Money and Blue Chip

 Assuming the 90 days horizon Matson Money Equity is expected to under-perform the Blue Chip.
-In addition to that, Matson Money is 1.36 times more volatile than Blue Chip Fund.
-It trades about -0.17 of its total potential returns per unit of risk.
-Blue Chip Fund is currently generating about -0.09 per unit of volatility.
-If you would invest 4,858 in Blue Chip Fund on December 2, 2024 and sell it today you would lose (290.00) from holding Blue Chip Fund or give up 5.97% of portfolio value over 90 days.
+But the mutual fund apears to be less risky and, when comparing its historical volatility, Matson Money Equity is 1.08 times less risky than Blue Chip.
+The mutual fund trades about -0.05 of its potential returns per unit of risk.
+The Blue Chip Fund is currently generating about -0.04 of returns per unit of risk over similar time horizon.
+If you would invest 4,542 in Blue Chip Fund on December 28, 2024 and sell it today you would lose (125.00) from holding Blue Chip Fund or give up 2.75% of portfolio value over 90 days.

 Time Period | 3 Months [change] |